|Faculty:||Jim Bain (ECE)

 Elias Towe pursues research in basic optical and quantum phenomena in materials for applications in novel photonic devices that enable a new generation of information processing systems for communication, computation, and sensing.
 His group is also interested in understanding new pathways and fundamental mechanisms for solar energy conversion devices.
 Current focus is on the use of phenomena (such as three-dimensional quantum-confinement effects in nanometer-scale structures) in the study of novel devices.
 Examples include: quantum-dot infrared detectors and imaging sensors, electrically-pumped photonic crystal micro-cavity lasers with quantum-dot active regions, multi-spectral solar energy conversion devices, plasmonic bio-sensors, and fluorescence bio-sensing devices.

 Michael Widom's research utilizes first-principles electronic density functional theory calculations to model the structure and stability of materials.
 By combining quantum-based total energy calculations with classical statistical mechanics one can model the free energy of bulk phases and nanostructures in order to predict structures and properties of compounds as functions of chemical composition and temperature.
-Recent studies considered the stability of quasicrystals, the formation and ductility of metallic glass, and the diffusion of hydrogen through membranes.
-Additional research interests address functional biological systems at the nanoscale such as viral capsids and RNA secondary structure.
+Recent studies considered the structures of thin films at surfaces and grain boundary complexions, as well as nanocrystalline models of bulk metallic glass.

 Di Xiao's research interests lie in quantum condensed matter theory.
 One major direction of his research is to understand and predict material properties (transport, magnetic, and optical) from the viewpoint of Berry phase and topology.
 In particular, he is interested in topological phenomena arising from spin-orbit coupling and many-body interactions.
 These phenomena are often characterized by novel electromagnetic responses, which may be useful for applications in quantum electronics and quantum computing.